Pair skating: Pair lifts

 A complete pair skating lift must include full extension of the lifting arm or arms, if required for the type of lift being performed.
 Small lifts, or ones in which the man does not raise his hands higher than his shoulders, or lifts that include movements in which the man holds the woman by the legs, are also allowed.
 The man must complete at least one revolution.
 A lift, other than a choreographic pair lift, is judged illegal if it is accomplished with a wrong hold.

+A choreographic pair lift is defined as "a lift which enhances the choreography of the program and matches the music".
+It must be both ascending and ascending while the team moves across the ice, and must have a minimum of one rotation.
+It has no limitations in regards to the hold on entry or at any point during the lift.
+The lifting partner must have straight or almost straight arm(s) above their head at some point during the lift.
+The take off can be the same as another lift and does not invalidate the other lift.

 Carry lifts are lifts with at least one continuous revolution of the man and are defined as "the simple carrying of a partner without rotation".
 All holds in carry lifts are unrestricted, and one partner can carry the other partner on their knees, shoulders, or back.
 They are not counted in the required number of overhead lifts.
 Pair teams can perform any number of carry holds they wish, but they have no value in their final scores.
 A difficult carry lift includes at least one of the following features: the man must skate on one foot; he must hold his partner on one arm; he must perform crossovers; and he must perform a spread eagle or a similar move.